 Join us as we move towards vulnerable children and families, the essence of being a gritty disciple.

-Sign up here to be a volunteer and simply help care for foster families in the Chattanooga Area.
-Or if you have more questions, email our Foster Care Ministry Director at firstname.lastname@example.org.
+If you have more questions, email our Foster Care Ministry Director at firstname.lastname@example.org.

 Are you a foster or adoptive family in need of support?